holochain/docs-pages/src/pages/get-started/4-packaging-and-distribution.md

 In the centralized world, deployment is usually achieved by Continuous Integration (CI) automation that builds up code changes and sends them to whatever server or cloud-based platform you're using.
 In the decentralized world of Holochain, deployment happens when end-users download and run your hApp in the Holochain runtime (although you could certainly use CI to build releases of your hApp).

-From the end-user perspective there are currently there are two ways to go about this:
+From the end-user perspective there are currently two ways to go about this:

 1. Download Holochain's official Launcher runtime and install the app from its app store or the filesystem.
-2. Download an your app as its own standalone desktop executable, as they would any other application for their computer.
+2. Download your app as its own standalone desktop executable, as they would any other application for their computer.

 ### Launcher, the multi-app runtime